pingcap/tidb/docs/design/2022-07-20-session-manager.md

 ## Future Work

-The most attracting scenario of routing client connections is multi-tenancy.
+The most attractive scenario of routing client connections is multi-tenancy.

 These are some scenarios where multi-tenancy is useful: